Leorivasc/GotCha_Camera/Server_Cam/README.service.md

-To add as a service:
+# To add as a service:

-create the file:
+Create the file:

 ```
 /etc/systemd/system/gotchacam.service
 ```

-With the followig content:
+With the followig content and modify to fit your setup

 ```
 [Unit]